bnaras/cubature/NOTES.md

 ## For Cuba

-I've tried to keep the sources pristine and apply changes to via copies of files.
-However, some files were changed in place, notably, `src/common/Parallel.c` and `src/suave/Integrate.c`.
-The news file should have details.
+This is now moved to a separate [repo](https://github.com/bnaras/Cuba), allowing me to track the changes that Thomas Hahn makes.

+The changes needed for an R package are in the `R_pkg` branch and we use that branch as submodule here, with Unix-like systems being the default.
+Any changes to Windows system are isolated in the `Cuba-win` directory and copied over using `Makefile.win`.